What is the 1-1-3 zone defense in basketball?

 It is based on insights from The Pressure 1-1-3 Zone Defense by Bob Huggins.

-At the beginning of the defensive sequence, X1 puts immediate pressure on the player in current possession of the ball (in this case, that being 1), and influences that player towards one side of the floor.
+At the beginning of the defensive sequence, X1 puts immediate pressure on the player in current possession of the basketball (in this case, that being 1), and influences that player towards one side of the floor.

 In this instance, 1 dribbles towards the right side of the floor due to the pressure of X1.